ajames14/cfg-hackathon/README.md

 You can launch the app on Heroku [here](), or find the GitHub repo [here](https://github.com/ajames14/cfg-hackathon).

-## To run:
+## Local installation
-First, make a local copy by cloning the repo.
+First, make a local copy by cloning or downloading the repo.

 For the front-end:
 1. `npm install`